plantbreeding/BrAPI/Specification/BrAPI-Germplasm/Crosses/README.md

 + Parameters
     + crossingProjectDbId (Optional, ) ...
 Search for Crossing Projects with this unique id
     + crossDbId (Optional, ) ...
 Search for Cross with this unique id
     + externalReferenceID (Optional, ) ...
-Search for Germplasm by an external reference
+An external reference ID.
+Could be a simple string or a URI. (use with `externalReferenceSource` parameter)
     + externalReferenceSource (Optional, ) ...
-Search for Germplasm by an external reference
+An identifier for the source system or database of an external reference (use with `externalReferenceID` parameter)
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>